Replace Gas Ducted Heating with Ducted Electric (updated for 2025)

 Australian Design and Manufacturing

-Seeley International, the company behind the Braemar Dominator Series™, is proudly 100% Australian owned .
+Seeley International, the company behind the Braemar Dominator Series™, is proudly 100% Australian-owned.
 The indoor unit of the Dominator Series™ has been meticulously designed by Seeley International’s engineering team and is manufactured and assembled in Albury, New South Wales.
 While some components, like the EC backward curved indoor fan from Germany, are imported, many are locally made.

 Installation Process and Considerations

-Retrofitting options
+Retrofitting Options

 When retrofitting, it’s essential to consider the existing infrastructure.
 The Braemar Dominator Series™ is designed to fit neatly into the ceiling space, directly replacing existing gas heater units while leaving other components intact.
 This makes it an ideal option for those looking to switch from gas to electric heating.
 Homeowners should also consider the R-value of the ductwork when installing a new system, as better insulation leads to lower heat losses and more efficient operation.
-We will give you advice on your options and we aim to make it as simple as possible.
+We will give you advice on your options, and we aim to make it as simple as possible.

 Professional installation is crucial for safety and efficiency.
-All gas connection, piping, and installation must be carried out by a certified gas plumber like Harley Plumbing.
+All gas connections, piping, and installation must be carried out by a certified gas plumber like Harley Plumbing.
 For electric systems, it’s important to consult a professional electrician to assess the electrical system’s capacity and make any necessary upgrades.
 The installation of heating systems is regulated by Australian Standards, and there are minimum specifications a home must meet to be eligible for certain types of heating.

 Long-term Benefits and Savings

 Switching to electric heating systems can lead to significant long-term savings.
 These systems are highly efficient, converting all the electricity they consume into heat.
 For most Victorians, electric reverse-cycle split systems have proven to be the most energy-efficient and cost-effective heating option, generating the lowest greenhouse emissions.
 Running a reverse-cycle air conditioner for an entire year can cost less than operating an electric heater for just three months during winter.
-But with this new electric heat pump system to replace the gas ducted heating the market is smashed wide open!
+But with this new electric heat pump system to replace the gas ducted heating, the market is smashed wide open!
 It’s not just a binary choice of gas ducted or reverse split system.

-Maintenance advantages
+Maintenance Advantages

 Electric heating systems generally require less maintenance compared to gas heaters.
 They don’t involve combustion processes, eliminating the need for frequent safety checks and reducing overall maintenance costs.
 Regular maintenance for electric systems typically involves simple tasks like cleaning filters monthly to ensure optimal performance.